01 of 10

 Finding a Base for a Miniature Gazing Ball or Garden Globe

-For my gazing balls, I found clear pen caps and small clear tube containers (the kind used for small beads) which would work well.
+For our gazing balls, we found clear pen caps and small clear tube containers (the kind used for small beads) which would work well.
 Check your recycling bin, or your junk stash for items you might want to use.
 Check that your chosen ball will fit into the stand so that it can be glued in place securely.
 Tripod stands can be built for fairy garden globes using wire wrapped with kraft paper or twisted 'vines'.
-Gazing ball stands can also be easily made from foam, coated with gesso and paint to make faux stone,or from small plant pots, or pillars of stones, flat beads or buttons.Continue to 4 of 10 below.
+Gazing ball stands can also be easily made from foam, coated with gesso and paint to make faux stone, or from small plant pots, or pillars of stones, flat beads or buttons.Continue to 4 of 10 below.

 04 of 10